gereon-t/trajectopy/README.md

 #### Trajectopy is a Python package with an intuitive graphical user interface for empirical trajectory evaluation.

 This repository contains the source code of the trajectopy front end PyQt6 GUI.
-The back end is implemented in the [trajectopy-core](https://github.com/gereon-t/trajectopy-core).
+The back-end is part of the trajectopy-core package, see  [https://github.com/gereon-t/trajectopy-core](https://github.com/gereon-t/trajectopy-core).

   <p align="center">